-The position will be required to apply the correct standard operating procedure (SOP) to the data and will be expected to refer to relevant SOP's or data bases to determine guiding principles, as required, to resolve any uncertainty that circumstances may present.
+The incumbent will have authority to check-in specimens and ensure the correct information is provided by the submitter.
+The incumbent will be required to apply the correct standard operating procedure (SOP) to the specimen and will be expected to refer to relevant SOP's to determine guiding principles, as required, to resolve any uncertainty that circumstances may present.
 In the event that existing SOP's do not provide sufficient guidance to the circumstance in question the incumbent will seek further professional guidance from supervising staff.
-In these circumstances, problems relating to test integrity and safety matters should be discussed immediately with the Section Head.
-The incumbent will be required to take corrective action, where possible, in the event of malfunction and advise senior staff accordingly.
+In these circumstances, problems relating to test integrity and safety matters should be discussed immediately with the Section Leader.

+The incumbent will be required to take corrective action, where possible, in the event of a sample problem and advise senior staff accordingly